Why Geometry Matters in Graph Neural Networks

 Particle physics: predict particle interaction properties with detector geometry.

 Key Insight: Every symmetry you bake into the architecture is one fewer thing the model needs to learn from data.
-A rotation-invariant model trained on one molecular orientation generalises to all orientations for free.
-This is not just elegant mathematics — it translates directly into needing 10–100× less labelled data to reach the same accuracy.
+A rotation-invariant model trained on one molecular orientation generalises to all orientations for free, exactly and not approximately.
+That is a real reduction in what has to be learned from data, and it shows up as better sample efficiency on molecular benchmarks — though how much depends heavily on the task, and it is not a fixed multiplier.

 Summary

 Adding geometry to GNNs is not optional for applications where 3D structure matters.
-The challenge is doing so while respecting the symmetries of 3D space — translation, rotation, reflection.
-The subsequent posts in this section cover the architectures (EGNN, SE(3)-Transformers, TFN) that solve this systematically using group theory.
+The challenge is doing so while respecting the symmetries of 3D space — translation, rotation, and (depending on the target) reflection.
+State which group you actually want: \(\mathrm{E}(3)\) invariance is the right default for energies, but it forecloses chirality by construction.
+The subsequent posts in this section cover the architectures (EGNN, SE(3)-Transformers, TFN) that build these constraints in systematically.

 References